Abengs84/tavling/README.md

 ### Final Results
 - Complete scores shown only at game end
+- Detailed breakdown of proximity-based scoring for year question

 ## Browser Support
 - Works on modern browsers with WebSocket support